 The third component of a commodity futures investor's return—collateral yield—arises because investors in commodity futures must set aside collateral.
 This collateral generates interest income, which is then reflected in the futures price.
-Only total return indices include this source of return.
+Only total return indexes include this source of return.

-Of the three sources of excess return to a commodity futures investor, changes in spot prices and the roll yield are the most important.
+Of the 3 sources of excess return to a commodity futures investor, changes in spot prices and the roll yield are the most important.
 The relative importance of the components can change over time, too.

 In the 1970s, investors in commodities earned money from rising spot prices and also from positive roll yields, as many commodity contracts remained in backwardation.
 But in the 2000s, commodity markets traded in contango for much of the time, meaning investors' gains from rising spot prices were offset to some extent by negative roll yields.